-The great news is that there’s a flexible health routine known as intermittent fasting (IF) that helps you reach your ideal weight without punishing the palate (too much).
+The great news is that there’s a flexible health routine known as intermittent fasting (IF) that helps with weight loss without punishing the palate (too much).
 Additionally, intermittent fasting may have several health benefits.
 Studies suggest intermittent fasting improves brain health, lowers blood pressure, reduces blood sugar, and leads to a longer life span.

-Essentially, IF involves food consumption within stipulated windows while fasting for the rest of the time.
-There are many versions of IF, so you can find one that suits your schedule, health, and willpower level.
-IF’s flexibility has encouraged some people to combine the fasting regime with other diet plans (i.e., keto and paleo) for significant health improvements.
+There are many versions of IF, so you can choose one that fits your schedule, health, and level of willpower.
+IF’s flexibility has encouraged some people to combine fasting with other diet plans (i.e., keto and paleo) for significant health improvements.

-It’s essential to consult a specialized healthcare practitioner, such as a dietitian or nutritionist, before embarking on your IF journey.
-Avoid starting a routine without professional medical guidance if you have a metabolic disorder, are on a long-term prescription, or currently facing other health complications.
+You should consult a specialized healthcare practitioner, such as a dietitian or nutritionist, before beginning your IF journey.
+Those with metabolic disorders, long-term prescriptions, or other health issues should avoid starting a routine without receiving professional medical advice.

 The Most Popular Types of Intermittent Fasting

-As its term suggests, alternate fasting requires you to restrict calories one day and eat normally the next.
-It’s beneficial to speak with a dietitian to discuss and determine the optimal number of calories you need to function at your best.
-Unfortunately, the alternate fasting method requires tremendous self-discipline, and it might be tempting to binge on non-IF days, which jeopardizes the entire process!
+As its term suggests, alternate-day fasting requires you to restrict calories one day and eat normally the next.
+It’s beneficial to speak with a dietitian to determine the optimal number of calories you need to function at your best.
+Unfortunately, the alternate fasting method requires tremendous self-discipline, and it might be tempting to binge on non-IF days, jeopardizing the entire process!

 Fast Diet / 5:2 Method

-THe 5:2 method is an IF plan made famous by journalist Michael Mosley, the fast diet works similarly to alternate-day fasting but goes easier on the body.
-With the Fast diet, you’ll consume normally for two out of five days a week while restricting calories for the remainder.
-You might choose to have your non-fasting days over the weekend as you head for outings with your family and friends – it’s less restrictive, and everyone can enjoy a good time without counting those calories!
+THe 5:2 method is an IF plan made famous by journalist Michael Mosley.
+Alternate-day fasting is similar to the Fast diet but less stressful on the body.
+On the Fast diet, you typically consume food two out of five days while restricting calories the other four.
+Your non-fasting days might be on the weekend when you head out with your family and friends—it’s less restrictive, and you won’t have to count calories!

 Leangains Protocol / 16/8 Method

 The IF method involves fasting for 14-16 hours daily and was made famous by fitness expert Martin Berkhan.
-With the Leangains protocol, most people tend to skip breakfast and stopping meals with dinner.
+With the Leangains protocol, most people skip breakfast and stop meals with dinner.
 A typical schedule would be starting meals with lunch at noon and ending at 8 pm.
 The demanding routine of the Leangains Protocol makes it an intermediate method.

 -Feel free to consume zero-calorie beverages (i.e., water) during your fasting periods!